Submitting Test Scores

 - Math: 460

-For course placement information based on your ACT, SAT, or Accuplacer Placement Test Scores please view the Accuplacer Score Matrix.
-Unofficial ACT, SAT, and Accuplacer Placement Test Scores from within the past five years for reading and sentence skills and within the past two years for math may be submitted through fax, email, or in person at the Testing Center.
+For course placement information based on your CCPT Placement Test Scores please view the CCPT Score Matrix.
+Unofficial ACT, SAT, CCPT and Accuplacer Placement Test Scores from within the past five years for reading and sentence skills and within the past two years for math may be submitted through fax, email, or in person at the Testing Center.

 For Jefferson County students only:

-If you were a Jefferson County student that took ACCUPLACER at your high school through an authorized a Red Rocks Community College site; the assessment center may able to retrieve your ACCUPLACER scores.
+If you were a Jefferson County student that took Accuplacer or CCPT at your high school through an authorized a Red Rocks Community College site; the assessment center may able to retrieve your Accuplacer/CCPT scores.
 We would need your birth date, the semester you took the test and your name.
 You can call or stop by the assessment center with this information.
 If we are able to retrieve the results, please give us your Red Rocks Community College student ID number so we can input your scores.

 Contact information for transcripts/scores